MattoScientisuto/SPARTA-TestBench/README.md

 # SPARTA Test Bench
 Python interface software for the SPARTA test bench.
 Currently automates the reading, logging, and real-time visualization of data from a load cell, torque sensor, and dielectric spectrometer.
-This interface is being developed for my current internship at NASA Jet Propulsion Laboratory.
+This interface is being developed for my current intern project managed by NASA Jet Propulsion Laboratory.

 Dependencies / Imports:
  - Matplotlib